Honey Sweetened Lemon Curd

 Pinterest Hidden Image

-Once you make this deliciously tangy, creamy, honey-sweetened lemon curd, you’ll never buy store-bought again.
+Once you make this deliciously tangy and creamy, Honey-Sweetened Lemon Curd, you’ll never buy store-bought again.
 You only need four ingredients to make it, and it’s in the jar in under 15 minutes.
-If needed, substitutions are offered for a vegan / dairy free lemon curd too.
+If needed, substitutions are offered for a dairy-free lemon curd too.

 Ingredients Needed For This Recipe